MARL IN DUST REAL

 Marl, May 2022

-This year, 2022, the Museum Glaskasten in Marl has moved to a new location.
+In 2022 the Museum Glaskasten in Marl has moved to a new location.
 The entire building complex is now being renovated and reconstructed.
 The museum with its collection will not return to this place.

 Two experimental arrangements in the former sculpture museum Glaskasten Marl.

 The first experimental arrangement consists of sounds that are brought into the room.
 They are live on-site electronically modeled sounds sent into the space.
 There is an initial idea of what electronic instruments will be used.
 The actual selection takes place on site.
 My work forms a sculpture of sound positioned in the empty spaces.